 And Mary said,

 Mary had likely just reached her cousin Elizabeth after her long journey through the hill country.
 Hills!
 Was she weary?
 Was she hungry or thirsty?
-They would have lost me at mile one.
-My loved ones and close friends are nodding their heads.
+They literally would have lost me at mile one.

 But what is recorded here is Mary’s joyous response.
 She isn’t complaining about being a pregnant virgin or about how her neighbors have probably been gossiping about her.
 She doesn’t vent about the trek through the hills with her swollen feet.

 Mary is full to the brim with praise over this gift.
 She is so overjoyed that she can’t help but share this with Elizabeth.
-She is overflowing with gratitude that God saw it fit to give her Jesus.
+She is just overflowing with gratitude that God gave her Jesus.
 The study notes in my Bible put it this way: “Mary’s entire being is caught up in praise to God.”

 Her entire being.

 I’m trying to remember the last time my entire being felt caught up in praise to God.
 Our wedding day in 2019?
 My brother’s adoption day in 2012?
 Mary may have been in a special situation—you know, mother to the Savior and all.
 However, her desire to savor this gift from God should inspire us to do the same.

 You probably don’t find yourself in Mary’s shoes today.
 I mean, if you do, maybe get a friend to do a wellness check.
 You may not feel like praising God with your “entire being” or even an ounce of your being.
 You may be wishing this year or this season would come to an end and a new one would begin.

 But what Mary shows us here and throughout her presence in Jesus's life is that you do not have to fully understand God's often confusing ways to experience the joy of Advent.
 Mary is simply receiving the gift.